 Tai Chi Style #4: Hao Tai Chi Style

 Hao style tai chi is exceedingly rare in China and almost non-existent in the West.
 Its small-frame movements are extremely small.
 Its primary focus is on tai chi’s more internal chi movements with physical motions being much less important.
 Hao style tai chi is considered an advanced style that is hard to appreciate for practitioners without significant background knowledge of tai chi.

 Tai Chi Style #5: Combination Tai Chi Styles

 Combination styles are the third-most popular styles after the Yang and Wu.
-These styles freely mix and match movements from the four other tai chi styles as well as movements from other internal martial arts styles such as bagua and hsing-i.
-The combination styles you are most likely to find in teh West include the Sun style, which combined Hao tai chi with bagua and hsing-i; and the Chen Pan Ling style, which combines Yang, Wu and Chen tai chi with bagua, hsing-i, and Shaolin kung fu.
+These styles freely mix and match movements from the four other tai chi styles as well as movements from other internal martial arts styles, such as bagua and hsing-i.
+The combination styles you are most likely to find in the West include the Sun style, which combined Hao tai chi with bagua and hsing-i; and the Chen Pan Ling style, which combines Yang, Wu and Chen tai chi with bagua, hsing-i, and Shaolin kung fu.

 The Best Tai Chi Style for Beginners